 Forward is a type of derivative contract.
-It is acustomised private agreement between two party’s buyer and seller that commits them to buy or sell an asset at an agreed price on a specific date in the future.
+It is a customised private agreement between two parties; i.e, the buyer and the seller, that commits them to buy or sell an asset at an agreed price on a specific date in the future.
 Forward contracts are not traded on an exchange.

-Future contracts are same as forward contracts, Futures are standardised contractswhich lets the holder to buy/sell the asset at an agreed price at the specified date.
+Future contracts are the same as forward contracts, futures are standardized contracts which lets the holder to buy/sell the asset at an agreed price at the specified date.
 The parties are under an obligation to perform the contract.
 Future contracts are traded on the stock exchange.
 And the value is adjusted according to market movements till the expiration date it is also known as marked-to-marketed every day.

-Forward and future contracts are almost same but there are some key differences in between them:
+Forward and Futures contracts are almost the same but there are some key differences in between them:

-- Future contracts are traded on exchange, that is they are standardized.
-Whereas forward contracts are not traded on exchange (not standardized) but on OTC, they are private agreements whose terms are customised to suit both parties.
+- Future contracts are traded on an exchange, that is they are standardized.
+Whereas forward contracts are not traded on an exchange (not standardized) but on OTC; i.e, they are private agreements whose terms are customized to suit both parties.

-- In forward contract bears more risk there is counterparty risk involved, risk is that one of the parties to a contract will default on its terms there is no clearinghouse involved that guarantees performance.
-Whereas in future contracts exchange clearing house acts as counterparty to both sides in the agreement.
+- In forward contracts, there is counterparty risk involved; i.e, the risk that one of the parties to a contract might default on its terms and there is no clearing house involved that guarantees performance.
+Whereas in future contracts, exchange clearing house acts as the safeguard to both sides in the agreement.

-- In forward contract settlement occurs at the end that means any profit or loss on a forward contract is only realised on settlement.
-Whereas Futures contracts are settled every day, they are marked-to-market on a daily basis.
-Means both the parties must have the money to ride the fluctuations in price over the life of the contract.
+- In forward contract, settlement occurs at the end that means any profit or loss on a forward contract is only realized on the settlement.
+Whereas future contracts are settled every day; i.e, they are marked-to-market on a daily basis.
+This means both parties must have the money to ride the fluctuations in price over the life of the contract.

-- Usually in forward-contract prices often include premiums for the added credit risk.
-In the beginning both the parties are required by the exchange to put beforehand a nominal account as part of contract known as the margin.
-As the futures prices are certain to change every day, the differences in prices are settled on daily basis from the margin.
+- Usually in forward contracts, prices include premiums for the added credit risk.
+In the beginning, both parties are required by the exchange to put beforehand a nominal account as part of the contract known as the Margin.
+As the futures prices are certain to change every day, the differences in prices are settled on a daily basis from the margin.

 Options are divided into two types:

-Call options – The purchase of call option will provide the buyer right but not the obligation to buy the underlying asset specified in the option contract.
-That means, call option is a long position, the underlying future prices will move higher.
+- Call options – The purchase of a call option will provide the buyer right but not the obligation to buy the underlying asset specified in the option contract.
+That means, a call option is a long position, the underlying future prices will move higher.

-Put options – The purchase of a put option will provide buyer the right, but not the obligation, to sell the underlying asset at the specified price in the contract.
-Put option is a short position, that the underlying futures price will move lower.
+- Put options – The purchase of a put option will provide the buyer the right, but not the obligation, to sell the underlying asset at the specified price in the contract.
+A put option is a short position, that the underlying futures price will move lower.